Crescent Capital Group LP Privacy Notice

 Purpose of this notice

-This privacy notice provides information regarding our collection, processing, retention and safeguarding of personal data, also referred to herein as personal identifying information or PII, that constitutes “personal data” under the Data Protection Law, 2017 of the Cayman Islands (the “DPL”) as described in detail above.
+This privacy notice provides information regarding our collection, processing, retention and safeguarding of personal data, also referred to herein as personal identifying information or PII, that constitutes “personal data” under the Data Protection Act (as amended) of the Cayman Islands (the “DPA”) as described in detail above.

 If you are a natural person, this will affect you directly.
 If you are a corporate investor (including, for these purposes, a legal arrangement such as a limited partnership or trust) that provides personal data on natural persons connected to you for any reason in relation to your investment in a Crescent Fund, this will be relevant for those persons and you should transmit this privacy notice to them.